-The Vasque Grand Traverse isn’t your Swiss Army Knife outdoor shoe, but it is one of the most fun pairs we’ve tested this year.
-With a lightweight and flexible build that is great for desert scrambling, this hybrid hiking and approach shoe is about as sticky as it gets.
-After taking the Grand Traverse out in the Utah desert, and while it wouldn’t be our first pick for carrying a loaded pack over long distances, it proved to be an incredibly capable companion on rock.
+The Vasque Grand Traverse is fairly unique in the hiking shoe world: with a lightweight and flexible build that is great for desert scrambling, this hybrid hiker and approach shoe is about as sticky as it gets.
+We took the Grand Traverse into the Utah desert, and while it wouldn’t be our first pick for carrying a loaded pack over long distances, it proved to be an incredibly capable companion on rock.
 Below we break down the Grand Traverse's hiking performance, weight, traction, stability and support, durability, fit and sizing, and more.
-To see how the Grand Traverse stacks up, see our articles on the best lightweight hiking shoes and best approach shoes.
+To see how it stacks up to the competition, see our articles on the best hiking shoes and best approach shoes.

 The Vasque Grand Traverse wears a lot of hats: the shoe is marketed for everything from hiking and approaching to trail running.
-Right off the bat, we’ll tell you that we think the Grand Traverse is best as a hiking shoe.
-It likely falls short in pure climbing performance and doesn’t offer the necessary cushion for serious trail running, but it’s awesome for desert rats who like to scramble.
+But right off the bat, we’ll tell you that we think the Grand Traverse is best as a hiking shoe.
+Put simply, it falls short in pure climbing performance (more on this below) and doesn’t offer the necessary cushion for serious trail running, but it’s a great match for desert rats who like to scramble.

-We’ll start with traction, which is perhaps the strongest point of this shoe.
-Simply put, the Vasque Grand Traverse is grippy as heck.
-We spent a number of days outside Moab and in Canyonlands National Park ripping around various rocky surfaces both with and without a pack, and can’t remember a time that we slipped.
-This didn’t include actual rock climbing but a lot of hiking, scrambling, and smearing, and for these purposes the Grand Traverse is exceptional.
+The Vasque Grand Traverse stands out in one key area: grip.
+We spent a number of days outside Moab and in Canyonlands National Park ripping around various rocky surfaces both with and without a pack and can’t remember a time that we slipped.
+This didn’t include actual rock climbing but a lot of hiking, scrambling, and smearing, and for these purposes, the Grand Traverse is exceptional.

 Approach shoes are meant for dry conditions or wet rock at the most.
 But to really put the shoe to the test, we wore the Grand Traverse on an extremely muddy hike up Lone Cone outside of Tofino, British Columbia.
-As expected, the relatively flat “Megagrip” sole caked up with mud rather quickly and I was sliding down the trail while my partner in traditional hiking boots was not.
-This shoe is great for places like the American Southwest (Utah, Arizona, California, etc.), but we wouldn’t recommend it for someone doing the majority of their hiking in a moist environment like the Pacific Northwest.
+As expected, the relatively flat Vibram Megagrip sole caked up with mud rather quickly, and I was sliding down the trail while my partner in traditional hiking boots was not.
+Because of this, the shoe is great for places like the American Southwest (Utah, Arizona, California, etc.), but we wouldn’t recommend it for those who do the majority of their hiking in a moist environment like the Pacific Northwest.

-If you like shoes with a ton of cushion, look elsewhere.
-The Vasque Grand Traverse is minimalist in design, with a low profile Vibram outsole and EVA midsole.
-The foot sits flat in the shoe and you’ll feel plenty of trail and rock beneath you as you hike or scramble.
+Put simply, if you like shoes with a ton of cushion, you should look elsewhere.
+The Vasque Grand Traverse is minimalist in design, with a low-profile Vibram outsole and EVA midsole.
+The foot sits flat in the shoe, and you’ll feel plenty of trail and rock beneath you as you hike or scramble.
 In practice, we liked the feel of the shoe for moving over rocky surfaces in Canyonlands, but some may prefer more cushion and less impact for long days on the trail with a pack (again, we like the Salomon X Ultra 3 in this category).

 Interestingly, we found the Grand Traverse to be quite stable despite the low ankle height.
 Perhaps it’s due to their grippy nature and climbing shoe-like lacing system, which extends all the way to the toes, but we wore these shoes on a multi-day backpacking trip with a decently heavy pack and only lightly turned our ankles on a couple of occasions.
 The shoes tighten very evenly and snugly around the foot, so if you have strong ankles and aren’t prone to turning them, the shoe should do the trick even with a pack.